Bladder Cystitis Imaging

 In emphysematous cystitis, the localized clusters of gas-filled vesicles that appear early in the process may be difficult to distinguish from bowel gas or gas in an abscess.
 On IVU or cystography, the gas-filled vesicles may be indistinguishable from other submucosal filling defects that inflammatory or neoplastic processes produce.
 Therefore, comparison of radiographs obtained with and without contrast enhancement is always advisable.

-Inverted teardrop-shaped bladder deformity is often caused by pelvic lipomatosis, the perivesical accumulation of extravasated blood or urine, or both.
+Inverted, teardrop-shaped bladder deformity is often caused by pelvic lipomatosis, the perivesical accumulation of extravasated blood or urine, or both.

-O'Dea and Malek described a similar deformity of the bladder resulting from the presence of a foreign body (ie,, toothpick) lodged in the bladder.[9]
-Resulting urinary infection and perivesical inflammation may also cause this unusual bladder deformity.
+O'Dea and Malek described a similar deformity of the bladder resulting from the presence of a foreign body (a toothpick) lodged in the bladder.
+[16] Resulting urinary tract infection and perivesical inflammation may also cause this unusual bladder deformity.
 The bladder contour returned to normal after the foreign body was removed and the infection treated.
 An obstruction of the inferior vena cava may have a similar appearance.

 Computed Tomography